Skip to content

 This class is not meant to be instantiated directly - instead, use narwhals.from_native, making sure to pass allow_series=True or series_only=True.

-dtype: Any property
+dtype: DType property

 Get the data type of the Series.